US Supreme Court Rulings Will Impact In-house Counsel Duties

 Overview:

-• On Wednesday, the Supreme Court struck down a lower court’s injunction against the Biden administration that would have stopped the government from communicating with social media companies in its efforts to curb misinformation.
+• On June 26, the Supreme Court struck down a lower court’s injunction against the Biden administration that would have stopped the government from communicating with social media companies in its efforts to curb misinformation.

-• Justice Amy Coney Barrett, writing on behalf of the 6-3 majority, cited the lack of a “concrete link” between the actions of the federal government and the claimed “censorship” by the social media companies from which the plaintiffs sought relief.
+• Justice Barrett, writing on behalf of the 6-3 majority, cited the lack of a “concrete link” between the actions of the federal government and the claimed “censorship” by the social media companies from which the plaintiffs sought relief.

 What it means: The court delivered a stern rebuke to the US Court of Appeals for the Fifth Circuit for having entertained the plaintiff’s lawsuit to begin with, given its dubious claims of “harm” to establish standing.
 “This Court has never accepted such a boundless theory of standing,” Justice Barrett wrote.